 The textbook for the course is World Civilizations: The Global Experience AP Edition (Stearns, 5th ed.)
-You must obtain a copy of the textbook from the KHS Library, after school either on Friday 24th OR during the week of May 28th - May 31st, and June 3rd.
-That first week after schools out, the library will be open on Tuesday - Friday 7:45-3:45 (They are closed for lunch from 12:00 noon - 12:30 p.m.) and 7:45 a.m. to 3:45 p.m. on Monday June 3rd, The KHS Library will close after June 3 for the summer.
+You must obtain a copy of the textbook from the KHS Library, from school either on Wednesday 27th and Thursday 28th from 10-2 PM.
+The KHS Library will close after May 29th for the summer.
 You must have a textbook by then in order to have enough time to complete the summer assignment.